 Sample Snack List:

 - Vanilla yogurt with strawberries (dairy/fruit)

 - Nuts and dried fruit (fat/protein/fruit)

-Food journal: A food journal can help you keep track of what you eat, when you eat, your hunger/fullness, and your feelings at the meal or snack time.
+Food journal: A food journal can help you keep track your hunger/fullness and your feelings at the meal or snack time.
 Recording this information can also help you tune into your body’s hunger/fullness cues and help you identify areas where you need more support.
 Talk to your dietitian about whether keeping a food journal is right for you.